-The annual greenhouse gas emissions report includes all emissions from assets that are wholly owned by the QinetiQ Group or operated under a long term property license agreement.
+The annual greenhouse gas emissions report includes all emissions from assets that are wholly owned by the QinetiQ Group or operated under a long term partnership agreement (LTPA).
 Greenhouse gas emissions associated with leased assets across the QinetiQ Group are reported within the financial control approach in line with the Greenhouse Gas Protocol classification outlined in Table 1 below.